giantswarm/releases/aws/archived/v12.0.0/README.md

-# :zap: Giant Swarm Release v12.0.0 for AWS :zap:
+# :zap: Tenant Cluster Release v12.0.0 for AWS :zap:

 This is the first release to support Kubernetes 1.17 on AWS.